 Don’t make the mistake of overlooking opportunities that aren’t law-related.
 You’ll need much more than just legal knowledge to practise as a barrister and you can develop the relevant skills (commercial awareness, communication and organisational skills, teamworking, professionalism and so on) via a whole manner of activities.
 What’s more, some recruiters tend to feel that applicants who’ve done nothing apart from law are just a little bit dull, and lack broader practical experience of the world of work.
 Satya Chotalia, tenant at criminal law set 187 Fleet Street, says: ‘My advice for aspiring barristers would be to do something outside the legal world to make you stand out.’
 Satya worked in sales for a few years to fund his studies.

 Pupillage recruiters look for candidates with commercial awareness, and casual jobs can help you to demonstrate this.
 Barristers provide a service and need to be focused on their clients' needs and aware of the wider market in which their clients operate.
 Casual jobs that involve client contact, such as bar or shop work, provide experience of dealing with customers and the opportunity to see how businesses operate.
-If you need more time to weigh up your graduate career options or to save up for conversion course of Bar professional training course fees, Saima Younis says there’s no need to rush: ‘There’s no harm in taking a year off and doing a job to save up for your course – it’ll give you something interesting to talk about at pupillage interviews.
+If you need more time to weigh up your graduate career options or to save up for conversion course or Bar course (formerly known everywhere as the Bar professional training course or BPTC, but now known by different names at different providers) fees, Saima Younis says there’s no need to rush: ‘There’s no harm in taking a year off and doing a job to save up for your course – it’ll give you something interesting to talk about at pupillage interviews.
 Kill two birds with one stone: find a job that will earn you money and develop your skills at the same time.’

 Casual work on your CV also shows that you have gone out and been independent; if you’ve juggled a part-time job with your studies this also indicates that you’re able to prioritise and manage your time.
 Office experience with any type of employer can be helpful, particularly if you can find a position with the sort of organisation you'd like to represent as a barrister.